 While Awning is here to help you purchase investment properties and understand the property ownership experience, automation of the property management lifecycle is a pressing need for both small and large properties.

-In-person and on-site marketing and the traditional lease application process were caught flat-footed by the new social distancing norms.
-In response, multifamily communities and individual investors have ramped up their adoption of technology to meet the needs of a shifting marketplace.
+In-person and onsite marketing and the traditional lease application process were caught flat-footed by the new social distancing norms.
+In response, rental property owners have ramped up their adoption of technology to meet the needs of a shifting marketplace.
 Changes are happening at an accelerated pace that has never before been seen in the industry.

-As one example, on our recent Masters of Real Estate Podcast, Joanna Zabriskie, President of BH Management, the ninth largest property manager in the country with more than 89,000 units, said that they saw adoption of their online payment technology rise from 85% to 98% almost overnight.
-Across the industry, virtual platforms for every stage of the property ownership and management lifecycle are enjoying a central role in facilitating new leases, managing properties, and helping the investment sales process.
+As one example, on our Masters of Real Estate Podcast, Joanna Zabriskie, President of BH Management, the ninth largest property manager in the country with more than 89,000 apartment units, said that adoption of their online payment tool grew from 85% to 98% almost overnight.
+Across the industry, virtual platforms for every stage of the property ownership and management lifecycle are playing a central role in facilitating new leases, managing properties and helping the investment sales process.